Vincent Gallo: Music

 Gallo played electric bass and sang in the mid-1970s in several adolescent garage bands such as Blue Mood; a progressive rock cover band named Zephyr (not to be confused with the late 1960s band of the same name, or the 1980s Johnny Goudie-fronted band of the same name) which did one performance at Lincoln Park, Tonawanda, New York in 1978; The Good (with Bernie Kugel and Larry Galanowitz); The Detours; and the Plastics.
 At the age of 16, Gallo moved to New York City and was a later member of the band Gray, with visual artist Jean-Michel Basquiat.
 Gray played at clubs such as Max's Kansas City, CBGB's, Hurrahs, and the Mudd Club.
 A few of Gray's recordings appear on the soundtrack for the film Downtown 81.

 In 1984, Gallo (using the name "Prince Vince") also appeared as a dancer on an unsold TV pilot for a hip-hop dance show called Graffiti Rock.

 Gallo played in a band called Bohack, which recorded an album entitled It Took Several Wives.
 When Bohack disbanded, Gallo turned his attention to acting, directing, and composing in films.
 He wrote songs for the soundtrack of the 1998 film Buffalo 66.
 He played in a rock band with Lukas Haas called Bunny, and Gallo put out his own album which he wrote, performed and produced under Warp Records, titled When.
+In 2006, Gallo formed the band RRIICCEE with musician Eric Erlandson of Hole.

 On August 3, 2013, Vincent Gallo headlined the 3rd Annual San Frandelic Summer Fest in San Francisco.

 Gallo directed music videos for the songs "Going Inside" by John Frusciante, and "Anemone" by L'Arc-en-Ciel.
 He also starred in the music videos for "Bitter" by Lit, "Cosmopolitan Bloodloss" by Glassjaw, and "Grounded" by My Vitriol.

 In January 2025, Gallo's new album, Butterfly, was released; Gallo co-created the album with musician Harper Simon.
 Gallo claims that the album was originally recorded in 2021, but had its release cancelled by Because Music due to his political views.
 Gallo's self-owned label, Family Friend Records, later purchased the rights to the album and finalized its release.